-- (b) For the purposes of this section, "medical condition" means a condition diagnosed by a licensed physician such as, but not limited to, autism, cerebral palsy, Down Syndrome, attention deficit disorder with hyperactivity that may result in significant delays by the child's sixth birthday. - (c) For the purposes of this section, "developmental delay" is determined through a comprehensive evaluation as measured by at least two appropriate assessment measures, one of which must be a diagnostic instrument.
-Other measures may include, but are not limited to, observation, interview, review of ongoing assessment, and functional assessment.
-To meet developmental delay criteria a child must demonstrate at least one of the following: - (1) A 40% delay in one or more developmental domains; or - (2) A 25% delay in two or more developmental domains; or - (3) A 2.0 standard deviation at, or below the mean (2nd percentile) in one or more developmental domains; or - (4) A 1.5 standard deviation at, or below the mean (7th percentile) in two or more developmental domains. - (d) Developmental Domains are defined as: - (1) Speech and language development including receptive and/or expressive communication, articulation, fluency and/or voice; - (2) Adaptive development (self-help skills); - (3) Social or emotional development; - (4) Physical development including gross or fine motor skills; or - (5) Cognitive skills such as perception, memory, processing and reasoning. - (e) The administration of any assessments shall be in compliance with the evaluation requirements set forth in Rule 2362.2.1. - (f) The percentage delay in a child's performance on a norm referenced assessment may be measured by dividing the child's age equivalent score in months by the child's actual age in months, and then multiplying the quotient by 100.
-The result is then subtracted from 100 to determine the child's percentage of delay.

-- (g) If the EPT has determined the child eligible to receive special education and related services an IEP shall be written within 30 days of the eligibility determination. - (h) The content of the child's IEP shall be as set forth in Rule 2363.7.
+- (2) A 25% delay in two or more developmental domains; or - (3) A 2.0 standard deviation at, or below the mean (2nd percentile) in one or more developmental domains; or - (4) A 1.5 standard deviation at, or below the mean (7th percentile) in two or more developmental domains. - (e) Developmental Domains are defined as: - (1) Speech and language development including receptive and/or expressive communication, articulation, fluency, and/or voice; - (2) Adaptive development (self-help skills); - (3) Social or emotional development; - (4) Physical development including gross or fine motor skills; or - (5) Cognitive skills such as perception, memory, processing, and reasoning. - (f) The administration of any assessments shall be in compliance with the evaluation requirements set forth in Rule 2362.2.1. - (g) The percentage delay in a child's performance on a norm referenced assessment may be measured by dividing the child's age equivalent score in months by the child's actual age in months, and then multiplying the quotient by 100.
+The result is then subtracted from 100 to determine the child's percentage of delay. - (h) If the EPT has determined the child eligible to receive special education and related services an IEP shall be written within 30 days of the eligibility determination. - (i) The content of the child's IEP shall be as set forth in Rule 2363.7.
 For a preschool age child, the IEP shall address how the child's disability affects his/her access to and participation in age appropriate activities.

-2361.3 Educational Placement in the Least Restrictive Environment (LRE)
+2361.3 Educational Placement in the Least Restrictive Environment (LRE) (34 C.F.R. § 300.115)

-- (a) In determining the educational placement of a preschool child with a disability, each LEA shall provide a full continuum of placement options and ensure that: - (1) Placement decisions (provision of early childhood special education and related services) shall be made by the IEP team in conformity with the provisions regarding placement in the least restrictive environment set forth in Rule 2364, and - (2) The child's educational placement shall be: - (i) Determined at least annually; - (ii) Based on the child's IEP; - (iii) In as close proximity as possible to the child's home; and - (iv) Based on consideration of community-based early care and education settings, such as public pre-K classrooms, private childcare, Head Start or as appropriate for the child, within the home.
+(a) At all times, a child's LRE placement must be based on their unique abilities and needs, and must provide the opportunity for a meaningful educational benefit.
+In determining the educational placement of a preschool child with a disability, each LEA shall provide a full continuum of placement options and ensure that:

+- (1) Placement decisions (provision of early childhood special education and related services) shall be made by the IEP team in conformity with the provisions regarding placement in the least restrictive environment set forth in Rule 2364, and - (2) The child's educational placement shall be: - (i) Determined at least annually; - (ii) Based on the child's IEP; - (iii) In as close proximity as possible to the child's home; and - (iv) Based on consideration of community-based early care and education settings, such as public or private Universal Prekindergarten Education (UPK) classrooms, private childcare, Head Start or as appropriate for the child, within the home. - (A) A child may receive ECSE services in a State-approved public or private prequalified UPK program.
+The LEA may, but is not required to, provide ECSE services outside of the LEA, even if the child is enrolled in an out-of-district UPK program. - (B) All public and private UPK programs shall adhere to applicable federal and state laws including, but not limited to, IDEA Part B; Section 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act (ADA); Title VII of the Civil Rights Act of 1964; Vermont's Act 166 of 2014; SBE Rule Series 2600; and the Vermont Agency of Human Services (AHS), Child Development Division (CDD) licensing regulations. - (C) For children who are enrolled in public or private UPK programs and receive ECSE services, the UPK program shall allow access to ECSE service providers and permit announced and unannounced visits by representatives of AOE, AHS, and school district staff.